mlopstemplates/acr_template/readMe.md

 - USERNAME

 These can be set using the azure credentials generated above-
-- REGISTRY_PASSWORD will be the password generated in the output above.
+- REGISTRY_PASSWORD will be value of "password" from the azure credentials generated.
 - USERNAME will be value of "clientId" from the azure credentials generated.

 These secrets will be added as shown below-